vizzuhq/ipyvizzu-story/README.md

 data.add_series("Baz", [5, 3, 2])
 ```

 Put the data object into the `Story` constructor.
-Here you can also set the `Story` objects `style` property to set the chart style used for the whole story.
+Here you can also set the `Story` object's `style` property to set the chart style used for the whole story.

 ```python
 story = Story(data=data)